 One way “not” to raise money for your film, is to run around your town with a script and attachment letters and start taking money from people.
 Worse yet, take out newspaper ads for investors.
 This physically can be done, but the potential downside is jail.

-Read that 2x.
 The penalties for violating securities laws when raising money for a movie can be criminal, as well as civil.
 Accordingly, as fun and exciting as it may be to treat movie money like the wild west, it is not advisable.
 You can find money for a film in a million different ways and places.
-But lawyers can only participate in film financing situations that are in compliance with state and federal laws.
+But lawyers can only participate in film financing situations that comply with state and federal laws.

 Raise the Money.

-If you want to raise money for your movie in the US via private equity investors, and you have competent counsel, you’re probably going to assemble documentation that is commonly called a “private placement memorandum.”
+If you want to raise money for your movie in the United States via private equity investors, and you have competent counsel, you’re probably going to assemble documentation that is commonly called a “private placement memorandum.”

 Aka, a PPM.
 Remember this acronym.
 PPM.